qteatime/kate/README.md

 # Kate

+> **NOTE:**
-> **NOTE:** Kate is an experimental proof-of-concept currently, expect it to randomly break on every new release (or, like, just on a regular usage).
-Cartridge format is not final and old binaries will not work on version changes.
+> Kate is an experimental proof-of-concept currently, its security properties are not proven, and it may break randomly.
+Cartridge format is not final, you might need to re-package your game for newer versions.

 Kate is a fantasy handheld console designed for simpler story-rich games, like Visual Novels and 2d RPGs.
 It looks like an old handheld, but runs on Windows, Mac, Linux, or in your browser.
-That way, you can easily and **safely** share small games as a single file that can run anywhere; and players can install and play it without worrying too much about security, since it's all sandboxed!

-You can dive into more details about the concept and technical specifications on [Kate's Concept Paper](./docs/CONCEPT.md).
-To understand more about what technology powers Kate, and what guarantees you can expect from it, see the [Kate's Underlying Technology](./docs/TECHNOLOGY.md) page.

-You can try Kate directly from your web-browser: go to https://kate.qteati.me/ and install the `hello.kart` file provided in this repository by drag-dropping it over the console.
+It's built to be secure, respect your privacy, and give you agency on how you play your games.
+Developers can package their existing games for Kate and distribute it as a single cartridge file, playable on any platform the Kate emulator runs on.
+All sandboxed so players don't have to worry about malicious applications masquerading as games.

 ![](./docs/kate.png)

+## Documentation

+- [The Kate Concept Paper](./docs/concept.md) — wondering why Kate was made and what drives its design?
+Your answers are here.

+- [The Kate User Manual](./docs/user-manual.md) — confused about how Kate works, or want something to link from your game page for common things like "how controls work" and "what's this icon on the screen?".
+This is where you go.

+- [Making games for Kate!](./docs/dev-manual.md) — want to build a new game for Kate or port an existing web game to it?
+This guide will walk you through it. (work in progress)

+- [Kate's Underlying Technology](./docs/technology.md) — curious about what's powering Kate, and what the system requirements are?
+This covers all that. (work in progress)

 ## Installation

 Kate only supports installing from npm currently.
 You'll need [Node.js 16+](https://nodejs.org/en) installed.
 Run the following from the command line:

-    $ npm install @qteatime/kate-desktop@experimental
+    $ npm install -g @qteatime/kate-desktop@experimental

 You can then start it from the command-line as well: